devops329/devops/instruction/deliverable2AutomatedDeploy/deliverable2AutomatedDeploy.md

 Let's look at each of the steps in the GitHub Actions workflow.

 First off we tell GitHub actions that we want to trigger this workflow whenever a commit is pushed into the main branch.
-We also add a trigger for when a **workflow dispatch** event is created, which will allow the AutoGrader to trigger your workflow manually or via an API call.
+We also add a trigger for when a **workflow dispatch** event is created, which will allow you to trigger your workflow manually or via an API call.

 ```yml
 on: